connormurphy798/Flexle.jl/README.md

 ## API

-Users interface with `Flexle.jl` exclusively through instances of the `FlexleSampler` struct.
+Users interface with Flexle exclusively through instances of the `FlexleSampler` struct.
 A `FlexleSampler` is used to store, modify, and sample from a discrete distribution.
 The `FlexleSampler` is generated from a collection of `weights` (where `weights[i]` is the weight associated with element `i`) and interacted with using the following: